-The National Family Caregiver Support Program, under Title III-E of the Older Americans Act, is a federal program that provides services to help families and informal caregivers to care for their loved ones at home for as long as possible.
-Services are available to adult family members who provide in-home and community care for a person age 60 or older, or to grandparents and relatives age 55 or older who serve as caregivers for children 18 and younger.
+The National Family Caregiver Support Program, under Title III-E of the Older Americans Act, is a federal program that provides services to help family caregivers to care for their loved ones at home for as long as possible.
+Services are available to adult family members who provide in-home and community care for a person age 60 or older or to grandparents age 55 or older who serve as caregivers for children 18 and younger.

 Supports available through Alpine Area Agency on Aging are listed below.